dijam/service-status/README.md

-angular-requirejs
+Service Status
 =================

-A simple project structure for using requirejs to load angularjs
+A simple project that lets you check availability status of your web based products

 Just checkout repository
 Run: